 The Types Of Decking Treatments

 Yes, it may take longer to cover the boards, but you will end up with a far better finish.
-Using sprays, rollers and sponge devices will make your work look sloppy because you will get pools of product between the groves!
+Sprays, rollers and sponge devices will make your work look sloppy because you will get pools of product between the groves.

-When you treat your new decking boards for the first time you must always:
+When you oil or stain your new decking boards for the first time, you must always:

 - Clean any debris and sawdust